DeAngelo Williams: 2004 season

 After missing the last two regular season games and the New Orleans Bowl, Williams returned in the 2004 season opener against Mississippi.
 With 118 rushing yards in the 20–13 victory, he made it 11 consecutive games with over 100 rushing yards, continuing the streak he began the previous season, and having a career-high 37 attempts.
 While playing against Chattanooga, Williams gained 136 rushing yards, three rushing touchdowns, 87 receiving yards, and a touchdown reception in the 52–21 victory.
 His four touchdowns marked a career-high for a single game.
-His streak ended a few weeks later, at 13 when UAB held him to 92 rushing yards in the 35–28 loss.
-In the following game, against Houston, he had 33 carries for 262 rushing yards and four rushing touchdowns in the 41–14 victory.
-Williams's 262 rushing yards was the most by a Tiger for a home game in school history.
-Two weeks later, against Tulane, he had 19 carries for 132 rushing yards and two rushing touchdowns in the 49–24 victory.
+His streak ended a few weeks later, at 13 when UAB held Williams to 92 rushing yards in the 35–28 loss.
+In the next game, against Houston, he had 33 carries for 262 rushing yards and four rushing touchdowns in the 41–14 victory.
+Williams' 262 rushing yards was the most by a Tiger for a home game in school history.
+Two weeks later against Tulane, he had 19 carries for 132 rushing yards and two rushing touchdowns in the 49–24 victory.
 After the Tulane game, Williams had 57 yards in a 49–10 loss against Cincinnati before going on a massively productive run for the Tigers.
-On November 4, against Louisville, he had 26 carries for 200 rushing yards and one rushing touchdown in the 56–49 loss.
-In the Tigers' next game, he recorded 27 carries for 199 rushing yards and two rushing touchdowns in the 30–26 victory over Southern Miss.
+On November 4 against Louisville, he had 26 carries for 200 rushing yards and one rushing touchdown in the 56–49 loss.
+In the Tigers' next game, Williams recorded 27 carries for 199 rushing yards and two rushing touchdowns in the 30–26 victory over Southern Miss.
 He followed that up with 32 carries for 225 rushing yards and four rushing touchdowns against East Carolina in the 38–35 victory.
-In the Tigers' regular season finale against South Florida on the road, he had 28 carries for a school-record 263 rushing yards and two rushing touchdowns in the 31–15 victory.
-Williams's junior season ended when he broke his leg while playing Bowling Green in the GMAC Bowl on December 22.
-He finished his junior year leading the nation with 22 rushing touchdowns and second with 1,948 rushing yards to go along with 18 receptions for 210 receiving yards and one receiving touchdown.
+In the Tigers' regular season finale against South Florida on the road, Williams had 28 carries for a school-record 263 rushing yards and two rushing touchdowns in the 31–15 victory.
+His junior season ended when he broke his leg while playing Bowling Green in the GMAC Bowl on December 22.
+Williams finished his junior year leading the nation with 22 rushing touchdowns and second with 1,948 rushing yards to go along with 18 receptions for 210 yards and a touchdown.
 For the second straight year, he was named as the Conference USA Offensive Player of the Year.
 Williams scored a total of 138 points, which broke the previous record set by Stephen Gostkowski in 2003, and 23 total touchdowns, breaking the previous mark of 14 by Dave Casinelli in 1963.
 Williams would hold these records until 2018, when Darrell Henderson broke them.
 In three separate games, Williams scored 24 total points, which remains a school record to this day albeit tied with four other players.
 Williams was named to the 2004 Pro Football Weekly All-America Team.
 He earned the Tennessee Sports Writers Association Player of the Year Award.